EvandroLG/ts-audio/demo/audio/README.md

 # [ts-audio] sample
-For run the sample application, first install the dependecies:
+For run the sample application, first install the dependencies:

 ```sh
 $ npm install